MiChaelinzo/cnb-exchange-rate-vi/README.md

-# CNB Exchange Rate Viewer - Frontend Demo
+# CNB Exchange Rate Viewer

-A professional web application that demonstrates the frontend for displaying exchange rates from the Czech National Bank (CNB) API.
+A professional web application that displays real-time exchange rates from the Czech National Bank (CNB) API.

-## ⚠️ Important Note

-**This is a frontend-only demonstration.** The CNB API does not allow direct browser requests due to CORS (Cross-Origin Resource Sharing) restrictions.
-For the complete solution, you need to implement a **.NET backend API** that acts as a proxy to the CNB API.

-### Current Demo Behavior
-This demo uses AI-generated mock data to showcase the frontend functionality.
-In production with your .NET backend, replace the mock data calls with real API requests to your backend endpoint.

 ## Overview

-This application demonstrates best practices for API integration, error handling, and data presentation in a modern React/TypeScript environment.
-The frontend is ready to consume a .NET backend API that fetches exchange rates from the official CNB public API.
+This application fetches live exchange rate data from the official Czech National Bank API and displays it in a clean, professional interface with sorting capabilities and currency conversion features.

 ## Features

-✅ **API Integration** - Ready to consume .NET backend endpoints
+✅ **Live CNB Data** - Fetches real exchange rates from the official CNB API via CORS proxy
 ✅ **Currency Converter** - Real-time currency conversion calculator using live exchange rates
 ✅ **Sortable Table** - Click column headers to sort by country, currency, code, or rate
 ✅ **Error Handling** - Comprehensive error states with retry mechanisms